fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 :pull_quote: "_Friday the 13th: The Final Chapter_ is pure, well-executed, exploitation."
 ---

-When _Friday the 13th: The Final Chapter_ premiered I was just a kid, still watching Saturday morning cartoons in my pajamas.
+When _Friday the 13th: The Final Chapter_ premiered I was just a kid, still watching Saturday morning cartoons in my pajamas, my legs dangling off the couch.
 What I knew of the _Friday the 13th_ films came via third-hand bits of lore relayed in wide-eyed whispers on the playground.

 Jason was a hockey mask wearing monster who killed people in awful, horrific ways.
 I remember, at the video store, seeing the franchise’s iconic box covers.
 I felt certain those white stencils holding bloody knives or axes were gateways to pure, brutal terror.